Cultural subsidy: Cultural subsidy implementation in the US

-Intended Economic Effects
+Intended economic effects

 Like other subsidies, cultural subsidies are utilized with the intent to expand economic growth and utility within a specific area.
 The functionality of cultural subsidies can be seen through typical supply and demand graphs like those pictured below.

 As prices for arts and culture related items, events and classes increase, the demand for them decreases.
 On the other hand, as prices increase, the supply also increases as more artists and cultural entities seek gains.
 Where the two forces of supply and demand meet is the equilibrium point (e1).

 When cultural subsidies are applied from the demand-side that means they focus on growing the demand from consumers for art and culture related products.
 This most often is reflected in free or discounted ticket sales for art and culture events and purchases for pieces of art that consumers would otherwise not be able to buy due to budget constraints.
 The ultimate goal in utilising demand-side cultural subsidies is to increase the demand for art at every price level it is offered.
 Below, we can see the result is an outward shift of the demand curve to the right, and an increase in both the equilibrium supply and demand (e1 to e2).
 The difference from P1 to P2 is the amount which is compensated by the subsidy, and the total area of from P2, e2 and Q2 is the cultural sector's revenue.
 Demand-side subsidies are typically viewed as an effective way to increase both the output of the cultural sector and increase incomes for the providers within it.

 Governments can also approach cultural subsidies from the supply-side in an effort to increase the economic power of those who supply cultural products.
 This allows cultural providers the opportunity to produce and supply more than they would be able to without subsidised assistance.
 Instead of raising both the price and quantity of cultural products, as the demand-side subsidies do, supply-side subsidies lower price while increasing quantity, as show in the model below.
 Supply shifts downward, to the right and the new equilibrium moves from e1 to e2.
 Total revenue shifts from the blue rectangle to the red rectangle, which demonstrates an expansion of cultural sector output (Q1 to Q2), but not necessarily an increase in economic growth.